Hriday2408/RoboticsReboot/README.md

-# Robotics Roadmap — Learn Robotics the Easy Way
+# Robotics Roadmap — Learn Robotics the almost Free Way

 This repository segment is for students who want to get into robotics for free.
 You only need:
 - A laptop